Our Board of Directors

 Jeannie Ellison, Director

-Jeannie Ellison joined the House of Hope Board of Trustees in 2017.
+Jeannie Ellison joined the House of Hope Board of Directors in 2017.
 She moved to Utah in 1980 after growing up in New Orleans and Denver.
 She earned a degree in business from the University of Denver and then an MBA and another undergraduate degree in accounting from the University of Utah.
 After gaining experience and passing the CPA exam, she started her own business and enjoyed guiding clients in one of their most important areas of their lives; their finances (and taxes!) for 32 years until she sold her business a few years ago.
 She raised a son during that time who is now on Law Review at Harvard Law School.

 She has volunteered and been on the board of varying organizations such as the Girls Scouts, U of U Business Alumni Association, Global Water Health and Unity Church among others.